TalkTalk has been given a record £400,000 fine

 “Nevertheless, last October was a challenging period for TalkTalk and its customers and, in recognition of that, I have made a personal decision to donate my bonus to our charity partner,” she said.

-Despite presiding over the firm in the year it was hit by the attack, Harding has seen her 2015 pay almost triple.
+Despite presiding over the firm in the year it was hit by the attack, Ms Harding has seen her 2015 pay

-Her total income rose to £2.8 million in 2015, up from just over £1 million the year before, according to the firm’s annual results.
+Her total income rose to £2.8m in 2015, up from just over £1m the year before, according to the firm’s annual results.